 Should Participation in Social Media Be Done with SEO in Mind?

 No!
 If you want to get noticed by potential customers, it makes sense to participate in social media.
 But not with SEO in mind—your primary reason to interact and engage with your audience and put a human face to your brand.
 Improving customer experience and customer service should be your primary motivation behind participation in social media.

-However, if you’re looking to optimise your website for search engines like Google, Bing, Yahoo!, etc., you should participate in social media.
-Some experts believe that social media sites such as LinkedIn and Pinterest help to boost your websites’ SEO efforts.
+However, if you want to optimise your website for search engines like Google, Bing, Yahoo!, etc., you should participate in social media.
+Some experts believe that social media sites such as LinkedIn and Pinterest help boost your websites’ SEO efforts.

-If you need help with your search engine optimisation (SEO) or social media marketing, schedule a consultation with me.
+Schedule a consultation with me if you need help with your search engine optimisation (SEO) or social media marketing.
 I can usually fit you in for a one-hour, one-on-one intensive consultation session.
-Click here now to schedule your session.
 I’ll be glad to answer all your digital marketing-related questions.
 Please, share this post.
 Thanks!